Stromboli

 Stromboli on a cutting board.

-I use my favorite homemade pizza dough to make this stromboli recipe, but store-bought dough works great, too.
+I use my favorite homemade pizza dough to make this easy stromboli recipe, but store-bought dough works great, too.
 And don’t worry if your stromboli bursts a little while baking—it’s totally normal for some cheese to ooze out.
 In fact, the dish is said to be named after Mt.
 Stromboli, one of Italy’s active volcanoes, because the ingredients look like they’re about to explode out of the crust.

 “Kids and husband asked for something ‘different’ for dinner.
 This was gobbled up in minutes with immediate requests to make it again very soon!”